michaelhuettermann/otello/README.md

 # The Otello showcase

+> In addition to a typical web site documentation, this project is provided as blog post, to offer
+> logically sliced chunks of content and alternative entry points.

 ## Motivation
 This lab is used as:
 - A community-driven, self-contained starter package for students and beginners to learn about telemetry.